-As a euphemism for "to die" (to depart this life; compare Old French departir de cest siecle) it is attested from c.
+From c.
+1300 as "go or move away, withdraw;" late 14c. as "leave, quit."
+As a euphemism for "to die" (depart this life "leave the world;" compare Old French departir de cest siecle) it is attested from c.
 1500, as is the departed for "the dead," singly or collectively.
-Transitive lingers in some English usages; the wedding service was till death us depart until 1662.
+The original transitive lingered in some modern English usages; until 1662 the wedding service was till death us depart.
 Related: Departed; departing.